Monopole Measurement Comparison

 Plot Impedance and Return Loss

 Define the frequency band for the analysis.
 The lower band frequency is 500 MHz and the upper band frequency is 5 GHz.
-Since the reference impedance is not specified as one of the arguments when calculating the return loss, the default value of 50 will be used.
+Since the reference impedance is not specified as one of the arguments when calculating the return loss, the default value of 50 is used.

 freq = 0.5e9:50e6:5e9; RL = returnLoss(mp,freq); [~,ind1] = max(RL); figure; impedance(mp,freq); marker1 = linspace(-500,500,21); hold on plot(freq(ind1).*ones(1,21)./1e9,marker1,'m-.','LineWidth',2) textInfo = [ ' \leftarrow' num2str(freq(ind1)/1e9) 'GHz']; text(freq(ind1-1)/1e9,300,textInfo,'FontSize',11) hold off